Notice: Your browser is not supported or outdated so some features of the site might not be available.

 6.3 5K/10K Racing

-The Mizuno Neo Vista isn't bad for shorter races like 5K and 10K.
+For shorter races such as 5K and 10K, the Mizuno Neo Vista is not bad.
 Despite the shoe's plate design adding stiffness, the disappointing energy return and relatively soft foam hold back its ability to deliver explosive speed, potentially limiting runners seeking a more aggressive, fast-paced racing experience.

 Pros